 Applicants shall certify they have a compliant business plan.
 If the Applicant does not have a business plan compliant with Act 71 at this time, the Applicant must describe the business model and steps that will be taken to develop such a plan.
 The plan will be required if the Applicant is invited to submit a full application.
 Act 71 § 8086(d) requires the Board to “determine that the applicant has produced a viable business plan for its proposed broadband project, which takes into consideration network engineering and design, labor needs and availability, supply-chain contingencies for equipment and materials, make-ready work, and any other relevant capital and operational expenses.”

-The Board reserves the right to require the submission of an Applicants financial information before inviting a proposal.
+The Board reserves the right to require the submission of an Applicant’s financial information before inviting a proposal.

 Preferred Application Process

-The applicant shall state their preferred application path
+The Applicant shall state their preferred application path

 Conventional: The conventional grant program requires the submission of extensive materials and a not to exceed price.
-Grantee is reimbursed for total incurred costs up to the “not to exceed” price once the project is completed and the final built design is signed off on by the Board.
+Grantee is reimbursed for total incurred costs up to the “not to exceed“price once the project is completed and the final built design is signed off on by the Board.